-TIP: I do recommend that you use Microsoft Excel for this work.
-I've seen too many issues with OpenOffice reports.
+TIP: I strongly recommend that you use Microsoft Excel for this work, not OpenOffice.
+The Excel macros (the stuff behind the scenes that do all the calculations) do not work correctly on OpenOffice.
+They do not work at all on GoogleDocs even if that is supposed to be Excel.
 For \$69 a year, for which your group may well vote to pay, you can get Office365 which includes all the Office programs and keeps them up to date.
 No one can force you to buy software, of course, but it is recommended, particularly if you are finding that you regularly are getting reports rejected because they are not balanced and you did not know it.